Subaru-PFS/pfs_helpdesk_tutorial/docs/02_03_run_calib.md

 ---

+!!! warning
-> **Warning**: Certifying a dataset as a calibration product tags it in the database as a calibration product and associates it with a validity timespan.
+    Certifying a dataset as a calibration product tags it in the database as a calibration product and associates it with a validity timespan.
 It does not copy the dataset: the dataset is still a part of the `$RERUN/bias/<timestamp> RUN` collection, and removing that collection will remove the calibration dataset from the datastore.

 ---